ti-uni-bielefeld/T-SIMD/README_DEVELOPERS.md

 ## Formatting

-The code is formatted with `clang-format` (https://clang.llvm.org/docs/ClangFormat.html) using the configuration file `.clang-format`.
+The code is formatted with `clang-format` version 15 or newer (https://clang.llvm.org/docs/ClangFormat.html, https://releases.llvm.org/download.html) using the configuration file `.clang-format`.

 To format the code, run

 ```shell
 $ make format